 Wander in the old town, and get lost in the alleys

 With their whitewashed walls and colorful doors and windows, Mediterranean coastal villages hold the typical charm of similar towns in the countries bordering the sea.
 In southern Italy, I loved beautiful Ostuni, nicknamed the “White City”, charming Locorotondo, and also Brindisi.
-Some Greek islands (read Mykonos or Santorini), have become iconic a long time ago.
+Some Greek islands (read Mykonos or Santorini) became iconic a long time ago.
 And there are more in Spain, Portugal, and other countries along the Mediterranean sea.

 At the highest point, you’ll reach the church of Santa Maria, dating back from the 16th-17th centuries, housing a large Baroque altarpiece.
 Even if you’re not interested in churches and art, it’s worth climbing up there to get a stunning view of the bay and the wild, jagged coastline.